 Mushroom & Onion Filling

 - Add butter to a large pot and melt over medium-high heat.
-Add onion, mushrooms, salt, and pepper to large pot cook out liquid, about 10-15 minutes.
+Add onion and mushrooms to large pot cook out liquid, about 10-15 minutes.
+Drain excess liquid.

-- Stir in thyme, garlic, and white wine then reduce the liquid for 10 minutes, stirring occasionally.
-Remove from heat and stir in 1 cup of shredded cheese.
+- Stir in salt, pepper, thyme, and white wine then reduce the liquid for 10 minutes, stirring occasionally.
+Stir in garlic and cook for 2-3 minutes or until fragrant.
+Remove from heat and stir in 1/2 cup of shredded cheese.
 Set aside to cool off.

 - Flour your surface.
 Lightly roll out puff pastry to fit the size of your pan.
 Transfer puff pastry to the pan before building the galette.